Gauge R&R study checks the suitability of your measurement system

 Sometimes there can be more gauge R&R variation than part-to-part variation

-Problems arises when the gauge R&R (gauge variation) is so big that we are unable to reliably detect a difference in the actual parts.
-Until we run a MSA study we simply do not know for sure where the variation is coming from and how much gauge error there is.
+Problems arise when the gauge R&R (gauge variation) is so big that we are unable to reliably detect a difference in the actual parts.
+Until we run an MSA study, we do not know for sure where the variation is coming from and how much gauge error there is.

 Select different sized parts for your gauge R&R study

-Running a gauge R&R MSA is simple, but there are a couple of key rules that need to be observed or you may generate unsatisfactory results.
+Running a gauge R&R MSA is straightforward, but there are a couple of fundamental rules that need to be observed, or you may generate unsatisfactory results.
 Selecting the right parts is critical.

 Note: A measurement system may be unsuitable for measuring parts off one process, but suitable for another.
 It,s all about the relationship between parts, process and the measurement gauge itself.